MORYX-Industry/application-developer-training/chapter-1-basics.md

 * Click on the product you just added: `100001-00 GP-1B`
 * Click on the edit icon at the top right to edit.
 * In the `Color` dropdown choose `Green`
-* In the `Hardness` dropdown choose `B` as the hardness, which represent `1B` in this case.
+* In the `Hardness` dropdown choose `B` as the hardness, which represents `1B` in this case.
 * Save your changes by clicking on the save icon at the top right corner.

  ![Graphite GP-1B](./chapter-1/AddGraphiteProduct.PNG)

-Repeat the same step for a second product:
+Repeat the same steps for a second product:

 * `GraphitePencilType`